iontodirel/matchbox_aprs/README.md

   - 63% smaller than the original Nino TNC mainboard
 - Mainboard - modem
   - Power
-    - Low noise regulator with reverse current protection
+    - Low noise linear regulator with reverse current protection
-    - Supports 4–20 V input, up to 500 mA output
+    - Supports 4–20V input, up to 500mA output
-    - Can be bypassed (FCC2) or powered externally at 3.3 V
+    - USB power can be bypassed (FCC2), supplied externally (via FCC2 from 4-20V), or the board can be powered externally by a 3.3V supply
   - Interfaces
     - USB VBUS and CC1/CC2 available for optional USB-PD negotiation
       - Up to 3.2A from USB PD
-      - Voltages higher than 5V can be negotiated and supplied to an off board regulator
+      - Voltages higher than 5V can be negotiated and supplied to an off board regulator via FCC2
     - Two UARTs (USB interface, TNC interface)
+      - Can be connected together by onboard resistors in standalone operation
+      - Can be router off the board via FCC2
-    - DCD and Packet Good status signals available on header
+    - `DCD` and `Packet Good` status signals available on FCC2
   - Standalone operation
+    - The mainboard can be configured to be used standalone without a daughter board
-    - Internal solder pads or resistor options for loopback serial operation and mode selection
+    - Internal solder pads or resistors connect the USB serial interface to the TNC serial port
-    - Configurable digital modes via resistor population
+    - Placeholder resistors configure the TNC digital modes
   - Audio I/O
-    - 3.5 mm TRRS jack (TXA/RXA/PTT), pinout selectable for Mobilinkd TNC4 or Digirig compatibility
+    - 3.5 mm TRRS jack (TXA/RXA/PTT), selectable for Mobilinkd TNC4 or Digirig compatibility
   - Status
     - All of the 5 LEDs on the Nino TNC are routed to display modem status
+      - TX (red), DCD (yellow), RX (green), TX QUEUE (blue), CRC (red)
+      - 0201 LEDs are used to minimize board space
-  - Extensible interconnect for optional daughterboards
+  - Extensible interconnect for optional daughterboards (see FCC1 and FCC2 specification)
 - Daughter board - Standalone Digipeater and tracker
   - Power management
     - Integrated 1.5 A Li-Po linear charger
     - Power-path management automatically switches between battery and USB
     - Buck-boost regulator provides stable 5V rail to the mainboard regardless of the battery voltage
-    - Independent low-noise LDO for daughterboard circuitry
+    - Independent low-noise LDO for daughterboard power
     - Two load switches allow MCU to power-gate the GNSS and mainboard and fully turn off both devices programatically
+    - Push button controller starts the system via a tactile switch with MCU soft power off
   - GNSS
     - Integrated GNSS receiver with onboard antenna
     - Retains warm-start capability via small rechargeable backup cell
+    - GNSS receiver data can be used by the tracker, or passed through to the USB interface
   - Tracker
     - APRS packet types: position, Mic-E, compressed
+    - Mic-E status
+    - With or without timestamp (DHM/HMS formats)
+    - Position ambiguity
+    - Speed, course, altitude for both position packets and Mic-E packets
-    - Smart-beaconing algorithm
+    - UTF-8 support
+    - Smart-beaconing, Periodic or Manual beacon trigger
   - Digipeater
+    - Powerful fully featured and fully exrensible digipeater powered by [libaprsroute](https://github.com/iontodirel/libaprsroute)
     - APRS routing: explicit, n-N
-    - Supports all possible types of n-N addresses, ex: DIGIn-N
+    - Supports all types of valid n-N addresses, ex: DIGIn-N
     - Preemtive digipeating: front, truncate, drop and mark
     - Viscous digipeating
+    - Digipeater implementation is completely standalone with no coupling to the MCU or other systems
   - Connectivity
     - USB serial
-    - Wi-Fi
-    - BL and BLE
+    - BT Classic and BLE

 ## Connectors

 ### FCC1

+The 24 pin connector used is FFC2B28-24-G, it can be used with a flat flex cable 05-24-A-0030-A-4-06-4-T.

 | Pin | Label     | Description                                                                  |
 |-----|-----------|------------------------------------------------------------------------------|